Sandra Cisneros: Writing process

-Cisneros' writing is often influenced by her personal experiences and by observations of many of the people in her community.
-She once confided to other writers, at a conference in Santa Fe, that she writes down "snippets of dialogue or monologue—records of conversations she hears, wherever she goes."
+Cisneros's writing is often influenced by her personal experiences and by observations of many of the people in her community.
+She once confided to other writers, at a conference in Santa Fe, that she writes down "snippets of dialogue or monologue—records of conversations she hears, wherever she goes".
 These snippets are then mixed and matched, to create her stories.
 Names for her characters often come from the San Antonio phone book; "she leafs through the listings for a last name, then repeats the process, for a first name."
 By mixing and matching, she is assured that she is not appropriating anyone's real name or real story, but at the same time, her versions of characters and stories are believable.

 Cisneros once found herself so immersed in the characters of her book Woman Hollering Creek that they began to infiltrate her subconscious mind.
 Once, while she was writing the story "Eyes of Zapata", she awoke "in the middle of the night, convinced, for the moment, that she was Ines, the young bride of the Mexican revolutionary.
 Her dream conversation with Zapata then became those characters' dialogue in her story."

 Her biculturalism and bilingualism are also very important aspects of her writing.
 Cisneros was quoted by Robin Ganz as saying that she is grateful to have "twice as many words to pick from ... two ways of looking at the world", and Ganz referred to her "wide range of experience" as a "double-edged sword".
 Cisneros's ability to speak two languages and to write about her two cultures gives her a unique position from where she is able to tell not just her story, but also, the stories of those around her.